kojak/kojak/README.md

 Installation Prerequisites
 ---------------------------

-Kojak is a virtual appliance and it not recommended that you insall directly on your worksation.
+Kojak is a virtual appliance and it not recommended that you install directly on your workstation.
 The Installation options will build a virtual machine for you which will be accessible from your local host.
 If you already have a virtual machine you can install Kojak directly on that machine and skip the virtual machine provisioning stage.
 Kojak has been successfully installed and tested on CentOS and RHEL 6+.

 For more information about virtualization see below: